©2017 Bill Eddy, LCSW, Esq.

 You have asked what is considered a normal time to recover from a tumultuous 20-plus-year marriage.
 You have given other details that I will leave out of this, as I hope to answer this in a way that’s helpful to many people.
 This is a good question.

 There is no clear-cut “normal time” for recovering from a difficult relationship.
 It sounds like you’ve been through some very hard times that no one should have to go through, so it’s not surprising that it would take a long time to heal.

 You raise the issue of whether someone with a high-conflict personality can heal at all, or will remain stuck in anger.
-The good news is that asking these questions means that you are unlikely to have a high-conflict personality, because you are reflecting on yourself.
-High-conflict people don’t tend to reflect on themselves and don’t take responsibility for the problems in their lives, and so they don’t heal and feel better.
+The good news is that asking these questions means that you are unlikely to have a high-conflict personality because you are reflecting on yourself.
+High-conflict people don’t tend to reflect on themselves and don’t take responsibility for the problems in their lives, so they don’t heal and feel better.
 They blame other people and don’t look at what they could do different.
-In fact the four key characteristics of HCPs are: Lots of all-or-nothing thinking; Unmanaged emotions; Extreme behaviors; and Preoccupation with blaming others.
+In fact, the four key characteristics of HCPs are Lots of all-or-nothing thinking; Unmanaged emotions; Extreme behaviors; and Preoccupation with blaming others.

 If you are still engaged in a divorce process, I encourage you to read my book Splitting and get a lawyer who can help you deal with the difficulties you described.